-IIB is pleased to announce the appointment of Aimee R. Kreimer, Ph.D. as a new tenure-track investigator.
-Dr. Kreimer received a Ph.D. in Infectious Disease Epidemiology from the Johns Hopkins Bloomberg School of Public Health in 2003.
+Aimée R. Kreimer, Ph.D. received a Ph.D. in Infectious Disease Epidemiology from the Johns Hopkins Bloomberg School of Public Health in 2003.
 She conducted post-doctoral research at both the International Agency for Research on Cancer in Lyon, France, working on the largest case-control study to date on HPV and oral cancer, as well as the National Cancer Institute, working on multiple large-scale studies of HPV and cancers of the head and neck, esophagus, and cervix.

-As a tenure-track investigator, Dr. Kreimer will continue to explore the natural history of oral HPV infections, the role of HPV in head and neck cancers and other extra-cervical sites, and will evaluate the potential impact of HPV vaccination on extra-cervical infections.
-In addition, she will expand her research to the study of the long term impact of HPV vaccination.
-In this new area of research for Dr. Kreimer, she has taken a lead role in IIB's long-term follow-up of the Costa Rica HPV Vaccine Trial (CVT).
+As a tenure-track investigator, Dr. Kreimer explores the natural history of oral HPV infections, the role of HPV in head and neck cancers and other extra-cervical sites, and evaluates the potential impact of HPV vaccination on extra-cervical infections.
+In addition, she is expanding her research to the study of the long-term impact of HPV vaccination.
+As part of this research, Dr. Kreimer has taken a lead role in IIB's long-term follow-up of the Costa Rica HPV Vaccine Trial (CVT).

-IIB is pleased to announce the appointment of Mahboobeh Safaeian, Ph.D. as a new tenure-track investigator.
-Dr. Safaeian received a Ph.D. in Infectious Disease Epidemiology from the Johns Hopkins Bloomberg School of Public Health in 2006.
+Mahboobeh Safaeian, Ph.D. received a Ph.D. in Infectious Disease Epidemiology from the Johns Hopkins Bloomberg School of Public Health in 2006.
 Subsequently, she joined the Hormonal and Reproductive Epidemiology Branch in DCEG as a Sally Rosen Kaplan Fellow, where she focused her research on viral and host co-factors for cervical carcinogenesis.
 In 2008, Dr. Safaeian joined the Infections and Immunoepidemiology Branch as a tenure-track investigator.
 In addition to studying the viral and host co-factors associated with HPV infection and cervical carcinogenesis, she has expanded her research to the study of the immunological responses to HPV natural infection and HPV vaccination.